Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Methodology

-According to \cref{eq:approximated_noisy_label_distribution}, additional noisy labels \(\textstyle \{\mathbf{y}_{l}\}_{l = 1}^{L}\) are sampled from a \((KC + C)\)-multinomial mixture \(\Tilde{p}(\hat{Y} | X = \mathbf{x}_{i})\).
-Such sampling process, however, has a complexity of \(\mathcal{O}((K + 1) C^{2})\), which is expensive for a large value of \(C\).
-To mitigate that, we replace each \(C\)-multinomial mixture \(p(\hat{Y} | X)\) on the right-hand side of \cref{eq:approximated_noisy_label_distribution} by the corresponding pseudo-clean label distribution \(p(Y | X)\) obtained in the previous EM iteration.
-Intuitively, the pseudo-clean label distribution \(p(Y | X)\) obtained in the previous iteration via EM is considered to be a \say{cleaner} approximation of \(p(\hat{Y} | X)\).
-Given such assumption, the approximated distribution \(\Tilde{p}(\hat{Y} | X = \mathbf{x}_{i})\) in the left-hand side of \cref{eq:approximated_noisy_label_distribution} is also a categorical distribution, which can efficiently sample several noisy labels with a complexity of \(\mathcal{O}(C)\). \cref{algorithm:progressive_label_correction} summarises the whole procedure of the new approximation.
-We also provide an ablation study in \cref{sec:ablation_study_approximation} on CIFAR-10 to compare these two approaches.
+According to \cref{eq:approximated_noisy_label_distribution}, additional multinomial noisy labels are sampled from a \((K + 1)C\)-multinomial mixture, \(\widetilde{\Pr}(\hat{Y} | X = \mathbf{x}_{i})\).
+Such a sampling process, however, has a complexity of \(\mathcal{O}((K + 1) C^{2})\), which is expensive when \(C\) -- the number of classes -- is large.
+That is because the mixture coefficient (or pseudo-clean label probability), \(\pi_{i} = \Pr(Y | X = \mathbf{x}_{i})\), is assumed to be dense with \(C\) components, while in practice, \(\Pr(Y | X = \mathbf{x}_{i})\) is often sparse with only \(C_{0}\) components where \(C_{0} \ll C\)~\citep{han2018masking}.
+We therefore exploit this observation to mitigate the issue of high complexity due to sampling. \cref{sec:reducing_number_noisy_labels} provides further details on the reduction of number of noisy labels needed in our practical implementation.

-As shown in \cref{algorithm:progressive_label_correction}, the proposed method relies on the extracted features to perform nearest neighbour search.
+The proposed method (see \cref{algorithm:progressive_label_correction} in \cref{sec:proposed_algorithm}) relies on the extracted features to perform nearest neighbour search.
 Thus, if the features extracted are biased, it will worsen the quality of the nearest neighbours, reducing the effectiveness of the proposed method.
-To avoid such confirmation bias, we follow a co-teaching approach~\citep{han2018co} that trains two models simultaneously where the noisy labels being cleaned by one model are used to train the other model and vice versa.
-We also provide a complexity analysis of \cref{algorithm:progressive_label_correction} and compare it with existing methods in \cref{sec:complexity_analysis}.
+To avoid such confirmation bias, we follow the \emph{co-teaching} approach~\citep{han2018co} that trains two models simultaneously where the noisy labels being cleaned by one model are used to train the other model and vice versa.
+We also analyse the complexity (only the \say{data pre-processing step} and excludes the loss calculation and model training because they are almost identical) of the proposed algorithm (see \cref{algorithm:progressive_label_correction}) and present the result in \cref{tab:complexity_analysis} (see \cref{sec:complexity_analysis} for the detailed analysis).
+In general, the bottleneck of our method is at the sampling of i.i.d. noisy labels and the EM algorithm due to its quadratic complexity with respect to the number of classes \(C\).
+Readers are referred to \cref{tab:running_time} in \cref{sec:complexity_analysis} for the details of actual running time.